bobbingwide/sb-chart-block/readme.txt

 4. Pie chart - Visualizer theme colors

 == Upgrade Notice ==
+= 0.1.1 =
+Update for better colours in the Gutenberg palette.

 = 0.1.0 =
 Enqueues Chart.js in the footer to reduce render-blocking resources.